pijushkonar/Python-Project/README.md

 `For the File Type Sort`

-Then we create the dictionaries for the folders.
+We create the dictionaries for the folders.
 And the code will have the defined directories for each type of extentions

      (Example - 'Audio':('.mp3','.wav','.flac', '.m4a', '.aac') Here we define the type of extentions of files for the sub-folder Audio)

 Then we start mapping the file formats with directory.
+By creating a function and moving them according to the extention list in the dictionary.
+It will also check if there is any existing directory as defined by us in the program, if any existing folder is there it contines or else it creates a new directory.
+And then all the files will be categorized according to their extension to the appropriate folder as defined.

 `For The Size Sorting of Files`